Obsessive-compulsive personality disorder

 Aims of psychotherapy

-Counsellors specialising in treating individuals with OCPD will be aware that their client will need to feel in control of the situation so their therapeutic methods will probably need to be approved.
-There is also the difficulty of trying to earn their client's trust, but therapists will ensure that any new and changing information is carefully incorporated into therapy so that clients can adjust gradually.
+Counsellors supporting those with OCPD can experience difficulty when trying to earn their client's trust.
+They will ensure that any new and changing information is carefully incorporated into therapy so clients can adjust gradually.

 Cognitive behavioural therapy (CBT)

-The most common approach used in obsessive-compulsive disorder treatment is cognitive behavioural therapy.
-This is used to help individuals with a wide range of psychological disorders and is designed to alter a person's way of thinking by challenging automatic and unhealthy interpretations of the world and themselves.
+The most common approach used in OCPD treatment is cognitive behavioural therapy (CBT).
+This is used to help alter a person's way of thinking by challenging automatic and unhealthy interpretations of the world and themselves.
 These interpretations tend to be driven by core beliefs established during childhood, and therapists will aim to replace them with healthier and more accurate ones.

 In the majority of OCPD cases, clients find CBT valuable for understanding the emotional issues that underly their controlling behaviours and unhealthy thought patterns.